vinc/moros/doc/manual.md

 commands to test the system or `install` to setup the [filesystem](filesystem.md) on a disk:

-    MFS is not mounted to '/'
+    Warning: MFS not found, run 'install' to setup the system
-    Running console in diskless mode

     /
     > install